-If an applicant is planning a trip to the St. Louis area, it is appropriate to contact us by email to inquire if an interview has been authorized.
+If an applicant is planning a trip to the St. Louis area, it is appropriate for them to contact us by email to find out if an interview has been authorized.
 The inquiry should be submitted at least three weeks in advance of the anticipated travel.
 The Office of Admissions is open weekdays from 8:00 a.m. to 5 p.m.
 Central Time.

 Admission decisions are made by the Committee on Admissions on a rolling schedule beginning in early November.
-Applicants are notified as soon as a final decision has been made on their application, but by April 1, every applicant should be notified whether they are accepted, on the waiting list or not accepted.
+Applicants are notified as soon as a final decision has been made on their application.
+By April 1, every applicant should be notified whether they are accepted, on the waiting list or not accepted.

 Merit-based scholarships are awarded in various amounts as funds allow.
 Recipients are selected based on their personal and academic accomplishments and on their perceived potential to lead and contribute to the profession.
 There are multiple full and partial awards available.
 All accepted students are considered for merit-based scholarships without additional applications.
 Please consult the Financial Information section of this Bulletin for further details.

-Each year, Washington University School of Medicine accepts a limited number of transfer students into its third-year class depending on the availability of positions.
-Transfer applications are accepted from well-qualified second-year students who are enrolled in good standing and eligible to continue in their LCME-accredited U.S. medical schools.
-Applicants must also have a compelling personal reason for requesting transfer and must have the full approval of the dean of their current school.
+Each year, Washington University School of Medicine accepts a limited number of transfer students into its third-year class, depending on the availability of positions.
+Transfer applications are accepted from well-qualified second-year students who are enrolled in good standing and eligible to continue in their Liaison Committee on Medical Education-accredited U.S. medical schools.
+Applicants must also have a compelling personal reason for requesting a transfer, and they must have the full approval of the dean of their current school.
 Accepted students are required to successfully complete the USMLE Step 1 examination.